Why do you need a homeschooling schedule?

 Finding The Right Kind of Homeschooling Schedule

-Home-schooling isn’t easy.
+Home-schooling isn’t always easy.
 Anyone who tells you otherwise is lying.

 Let’s face it, how can it be?